jjs0sbw/bsmp/README.md

 >The web_test_one_script file is a Firefox Selenium 2.4.0 test case script that runs the 19 city test case.

 >The Random_City_Sage_Worksheet file contains the Sage worksheet for random city generation.

+#### Web Applications

+>The BSMP web application one (BWA1) is a basic web application focused on the 19 cities problem that is used to demonstrate the features and processes associated with basic structural modeling, structural integration modeling and interpretive structural modeling.
+BWA1 is the first of a series of web applications that each focus on a specific structural modeling appraoch.
+BWA1 focuses on ordering a set of 19 cities using the natural language relationship is "north-of."
+Only one city can occupy any specific latitude whichs creates a strict subordination matrix.
+After the application folder is downloaded, open the folder and click on the index.html file to open it with your defaul browser.
+The application has been tested with Firefox and Chrome.